 The more contacts you make, the greater your chances.
 Don’t get lost in the process.
 Too many job seekers pin all their hopes on one effort.
 They find an open announcement, send in an application, then forget about the process until they receive a reply.
 Federal jobs are highly competitive and the more jobs you apply for the better your chances.

 Content, proper spelling, and grammar counts when sending in your application forms and/or federal style resume.
 Complete your application on your desktop first and then copy it to either OPM’s USAJobs resume builder or to an agency application program as applicable.
 Some agencies still accept hard copy forms and resumes for internal MPP job announcements.

 Take the time to draft a coherent, clear, error free, and concise application.
 Don’t make this same mistake — take the time to draft a coherent, clear, error free, and concise federal style resume.
 With today’s word processors and spell check functions there isn’t any reason to send in an application with misspelled words, and the word processor grammar check functions are also very helpful.
-If you don’t have the inclination or time to do it right, hire a professional federal resume service provider to assist you.
-Notice that I say, assist you with your federal style resume; it takes a lot of time and work for both the resume service and client to complete a federal style resume that will get you hired.
-So even if you hire a service to complete yours, understand that you will have to provide considerable input and devote time to reviewing drafts to get it right.
+It takes quality time to complete a federal style resume that will get you hired.
 Only the highest rated applicants are referred for interviews and eventually selected for a job.